 Step 5: Draw the landscape using the same methods.

-Draw the landscape using the same layering and blending method.
-The landscape is really the stage for the main subject, the clouds, so you don’t need to put a lot of detail into it.
+Draw the landscape using the same layering and blending method you used for the sky.
+The landscape is really the stage for the main subject, the clouds, so you don’t need to put a lot of detail into the landscape.

 Since this tutorial is about the clouds and not the land, I’ll show the first round of color, and the finished landscape.